 - Participate in Facebook Groups – Find Facebook groups that are relevant to your business and have an active network of users who are in your target audience.
 Be active in these groups to position yourself as a thought leader and to grow awareness.

 - Create a Facebook Group – If you have a number of followers, it may be worth creating your own Facebook Group.
-Invite your followers to join your group and suggest that they invite their friends to join as well to connect with friends of your followers and grow your network.
+Invite your followers to join your group and suggest that they invite their friends to join as well.

 Creating a Facebook Store is not enough to guarantee sales; businesses must keep their stores up-to-date and consider regular promotions and user engagement to ensure that they stay top-of-mind for Facebook users.

-Tips on How to Sell on Facebook with a Facebook Shop
+Tips on How to Sell Better on Facebook

-When learning how to sell on Facebook, you should also learn the best practices in order to better sell on Facebook.
-Things such as keeping your branding consistent, using quality content to sell products, offering exclusive deals to Facebook fans, and consistently marketing your business will help you increase your sales.
+When learning how to sell on Facebook, you should also learn the best practices and tips in order to maximize your sales.
+Things such as keeping your branding consistent, using quality content to promote products, offering exclusive deals to Facebook fans, and consistently marketing your business will help you increase revenue.

 Here are the top tips for selling on Facebook: